The Guide to Chablis Wine

 - Expect to Spend: $20+ will get you great quality Chablis

-To really find great wines from Chablis, it’s useful to understand how French wines are classified.
-The Chablis region also has a specific set of rules.
+Understanding how French wines are classified is crucial to find great wines from Chablis.
+The region also has a specific set of rules.
 To sum up, the more focused the regional designation (appellation), the higher the quality.

-One useful tip to know about Chablis is that Grand Cru designation (the top tier Chablis classification) are commonly aged or fermented in oak.
-This winemaking procedure creates a totally different flavor profile from the other designations (it also can be found in some Premier Cru wines).
+One useful tip to know about Chablis is that Grand Cru designation (the top tier Chablis classification) means the wine is commonly aged or fermented in oak.
+This winemaking procedure creates a different flavor profile from the other designations (it also can be found in some Premier Cru wines).
 So, don’t be surprised if your fine Chablis has just a touch of oxidation from aging in neutral oak.

 - Petit Chablis AOP